Req Number: 16821BR

 Saudi Aramco is one of the world’s largest fully integrated energy enterprises.
 Saudi Aramco not only looks for individuals who can meet our expectations but for those individuals who can exceed them.
 Our intent is to become the world’s leading integrated energy company.

-Explorations Reservoir Characterization Department is seeking a Clastic Sedimentologist to join their world-class team.
 As the successful candidate’ you will apply your skills in sedimentology and stratigraphy to a number of siliciclastic reservoirs occurring in the subsurface of the Arabian Plate.
+The work will entail in large part the detailed description of cores recovered from a number of subsurface reservoir formations, ranging in age from Ordovician to Permian.

 As the successful candidate, you will hold a Bachelors’ degree in Geoscience, Geology or related field.
 Masters’ degree or PHD is preferred.

-You will have a minimum of 10 years' experience with a major oil/gas company.
+You will have a minimum of 15 years' experience with a major oil/gas company including considerable prior experience in description and interpretation of siliciclastic cores and/or outcrops

 Duties & Responsibilities: